-- (1) Average finance receivables represent the average of finance receivables throughout the period. - (2) Average indebtedness represents the average outstanding borrowings under the Credit Facility. - (3) Gross portfolio yield represents interest and fee income on finance receivables as a percentage of average finance receivables.
-Net portfolio yield represents (a) interest and fee income on finance receivables minus (b) interest expense minus (c) the provision for credit losses, as a percentage of average finance receivables. - (4) Pre-tax yield represents net portfolio yield minus administrative expenses (marketing, salaries, employee benefits, depreciation, and administrative), as a percentage of average finance receivables. - (5) Write-off to liquidation percentage is defined as net charge-offs divided by liquidation.
-Liquidation is defined as beginning finance receivables balance plus current period purchases and originations minus ending finance receivables balance. - (6) Net charge-off percentage represents net charge-offs divided by average finance receivables outstanding during the period. - (7) Allowance percentage represents the allowance for credit losses divided by average finance receivables outstanding during the period.
+(1) Average finance receivables represent the average of finance receivables throughout the period.

+(2) Average indebtedness represents the average outstanding borrowings under the Credit Facility.

+Gross portfolio yield represents interest and fee income on finance receivables as a percentage of average finance receivables.
+Net portfolio yield represents (a) interest and fee income on finance receivables minus (b) interest expense minus (c) the provision for credit losses, as a percentage of average finance receivables.

+(4) Pre-tax yield represents net ortfolio yield minus administrative expenses (marketing, salaries, employee benefits, depreciation, and administrative), as a percentage of average finance receivables.

+(5) Write-off to liquidation percentage is defined as net charge-offs divided by liquidation.
+Liquidation is defined as beginning finance receivables balance plus current period purchases and originations minus ending finance receivables balance.

+(6) Net charge-off percentage represents net charge-offs divided by average finance receivables outstanding during the period.

+COVID-19

+While the magnitude and duration of the impact from COVID-19 on our business remains uncertain, it may negatively affect our business and financial condition.

+While the Company's results of operations in April and May 2020 appeared to be resilient to downward pressure exerted by macroeconomic conditions, such as significant increases in unemployment across the country, there can be no assurance that this apparent resilience can be sustained.

+The government stimulus checks, which briefly increased daily cash collections in April 2020, the expansion of unemployment benefits by the CARES Act to allow individuals to receive their weekly unemployment benefit for a maximum of 39 weeks, and the fact that unemployed customers are expected to be eligible to receive Pandemic Unemployment Compensation ("PUC") equal to an additional \$600 per week through July 31, 2020, collectively are expected to have a beneficial effect on the Company.
+The Company continued to experience strong cash collections in May 2020 and experienced positive trending on gross charge-off balances in April 2020 and May 2020.

+However, the extent to which the COVID-19 pandemic will impact our business, financial condition, results of operations or cash flows will depend on numerous evolving factors that we are unable to accurately predict at this time.
+The length and scope of the restrictions imposed by various governments and success of efforts to find a suitable vaccine, among other factors, will determine the ultimate severity of the COVID-19 impact on our business.
+However, it is likely that prolonged periods of difficult market conditions could have material adverse impacts on our business, financial condition, results of operations and cash flows.